Why the Internet Can Make Anxiety During Infertility Worse Instead of Better

 What Makes Cove Collective Work When Forums Don’t

-Cove Collective is an always-on, text-based peer infertility support group designed as an actual community — not a meeting, and not an open feed.
-We designed it to make the online experience of infertility support free from the overwhelm.
+Cove Collective is an online infertility support group — private, app-based, and here 24/7 — designed as an actual community, not a meeting and not an open feed.
+We built it to make the online experience of infertility support free from the overwhelm.

 The difference isn't tone.
 It's stewardship.

-Because the space is text-based, you don’t have to react in real time, manage your voice, or perform composure.
-You can step in, step back, and return without losing your place.
+Because it's text-based, you don't have to react in real time, manage your voice, or perform composure.
+You can engage, go quiet, and come back without losing your place.

 → Explore Cove Collective